Fall Protection For Berridge Standing Seam Systems

 Who Is Berridge Manufacturing?

 Berridge Manufacturing Company has been a leader in the architectural metal industry for over fifty years.
-Founded in 1970 by Jack Berridge, the company earned early recognition for producing metal panels and shingles built to meet exact architectural specifications.
+Founded in 1970 by Jack Berridge, the company earned early recognition for producing metal panels and shingles that met exact architectural specifications.
 In 1986, Berridge forever changed the industry with the introduction of its portable rollformer.
 This machine allowed contractors to fabricate standing seam panels directly on the job site, giving them complete control over production and installation.

 Why Are Non-Penetrating Anchors Critical for Berridge Standing Seam Roofs?